dekuNukem/duckyPad-expansion-modules/README.md

 ## Configurator

-You can assign actions to the expansion channels just like any other keys in the configurator.
+You can assign actions to expansion channels just like any other keys.

-Module 1 is the closest to duckyPad, up to 4 can be daisy-chained.
+Module 1 is closest to duckyPad, up to 4 can be daisy-chained.

 ![alt_text](resources/photos/config.png)